SRDM 2.0 / ORDEA

 Takin.Solutions’ Role / Contributions:

-Takin.Solutions partnered with SARI to redevelop and extend the SRDMs, providing comprehensive semantic modeling services that strengthened alignment with international standards and improved usability for researchers.
-The work was carried out in two phases, ensuring both the modernization of existing models and the addition of new models to cover previously unmapped semantic spaces.
+Takin.Solutions partnered with SARI to redevelop and extend the SRDMs across two phases, providing comprehensive semantic modelling services that strengthened alignment with international standards and improved usability for researchers.

 Key Activities: